 You can buy a battery operated sweater shaver to shave off the pills for cheap.
 Put the clothing on a hard flat surface to shave.
 (Be extra careful on knit fabrics with these though.)
 There also are sweater stones to de-pill stuff but I haven't had good luck with those.

 I have found that the better quality sheets do not do this.
 I bought some inexpensive sheets and they pilled dreadfully, however more expensive ones did not.
-It has something to do with the thread count.

 It is the thread count, it doesn't matter if you wash them in hot or cold water.
 I suggest you buy a higher thread count.
 I know there are a little more expensive, but worth the price.
 If you are on a limitted budget, check out the thrift stores, after all you will wash them before using.